Schemas and Migrations

 ===> Compiling blog

-Kura compared your schema definitions against the current database state (no migrations yet = empty database) and generated a migration file.
+Kura replayed existing migration files to determine the current database state (no migrations yet = empty database), then compared that against your schema definitions and generated a migration file.

 Walking through the migration